• Skip to primary navigation

 Add the final piece of keke (cake) on top.

-• Cover the whole cake with the remaining kirīmi (cream).
 You can top it with your favourite fresh fruit at this stage if you want to.

-• It is ready to eat like this.
-It will keep in the fridge (uncut) for 24 hours before serving.
+It will keep well in the fridge (uncut) for 24 hours before serving.

-• If you want to create a slightly more dramatic cake like I did, follow the instructions to make one quantity of my Swiss Meringue recipe.
+• If you want to create a slightly more dramatic cake like I did, whai mai i ahau (follow me)!

-• Once it is made, add it directly on to the cream covered sponge cake.
-Refer to the video on how I created the simple textured pattern.
-If you want to, using a kitchen blow torch, toast the tāhungahunga (meringue) for even more drama.
+• Refer to the video on how I created the simple textured pattern.
+If you want to, using a kitchen blow torch, toast the merenge (meringue) for even more drama.

-• Chill in the fridge for 2 hours or up to 24 hours before serving.
+• Chill in the fridge for 2 hours to allow the flavours to develop and the meringue to set.

 Video